-Sprout Social is another common favorite.
+Sprout Social is another common favorite among Social Media Specialists.
 It’s a comprehensive social media management platform that provides powerful solutions for social listening and analytics, customer care, and employee advocacy.

 Hootsuite, meanwhile, allows you to view all your messages, comments, and brand mentions across several social channels in one concise dashboard from which you can respond to them all.
 You can also track influencers and leads in lists that can be imported and shared with others in your company.
 Hootsuite offers three different plans so you can find the perfect solutions and strategies to fit your business’s needs.

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.

 Take advantage of our flexible plans and scholarships